18F/methods/CONTRIBUTING.md

 ### Where to submit a pull request

-Submit pull requests to the `staging` branch.
+Submit pull requests to the `18f-pages-staging` branch.
 This is the main branch of Methods.
 If you’re not sure how to submit a pull request, feel free to submit an issue and we will try to address it ourselves.

 ### What to include in a pull request